JorgeSarricolea/Fullstack-Form/README.md

 CREATE USER 'newUser'@'%' IDENTIFIED BY 'password';
 ```
 > [!IMPORTANT]
-> This command creates a new userUser that can connect from any host (%).
+> This command creates a new user that can connect from any host (ex. "localhost").
 Change 'password' to a secure password.

 ## Grant all privileges to the new user.
 Run:
 ```